Reproduction vs Authentic Antiques: Complete Guide to Authentication

 Do all antiques need to be 100 years old?

-Can crazing prove a ceramic is antique?
+Can crazing prove a ceramic is an antique?